National Australia Bank increases capital raising plan by A$750 mln

-May 27 (Reuters) - National Australia Bank NAB.AX said on Wednesday it would increase the size of its share purchase plan offer by A$750 million ($498.60 million), adding more capital to its coffers as it weathers the coronavirus crisis.
+May 27 (Reuters) - National Australia Bank NAB.AX said on Wednesday it would increase the size of its share sale by A$750 million ($499 million), adding more capital to its coffers as it weathers the coronavirus crisis.

 The increased size adds to the original target of A$500 million, taking the total amount to be raised under the plan to A$1.25 billion, at an issue price of A$14.15 per share.